Skip to main content Scroll Top

 Same as the trine.

-Flow.
+Basic influence: Flow.
 Ease.
 Status quo.
 Circumstances and characteristics that are not changing.
-Things that are stable; maintaining the status quo; peace and tranquility; idleness; good times; use these gifts to your advantage.
+Things that are stable; maintaining peace and tranquility; idleness; good times; use these gifts to your advantage.
 Negatively, unimpeded flow.
 Events that cannot be stopped.
-Unstoppable, sweeping movement.
+Unstoppable, sweeping movement like a flood.
 Lack of self-discipline.
 Laziness and self-indulgence.
 Times that are easy, lacking challenge and opportunities for growth.
 Taking situations for granted.
 Keeping everything like it is.
 If it ain’t broke, don’t fix it.

-Adjusting expectations; tempering over-enthusiasm and over-reaching; keeping yourself in check; adjusting to meet changing circumstances; doing what you need to do to make things work.
+Basic influence: Adjusting expectations; tempering over-enthusiasm and over-reaching; keeping yourself in check; adjusting to meet changing circumstances; doing what you need to do to make things work.
 Adjusting your attitude.
 Adjusting your perspective.
-Making-do in uncomfortable situations.
+Doing the best you can in an uncomfortable situation.
 Developing flexibility and adaptability.
-Bending, until you almost break.
-A see-saw, with too much weight on one side, and not enough on the other side.
+Flexing your strenght, flexing your power, flexing what you've got.
+Flex, until you almost break.
+A seesaw, with too much weight on one side, and not enough on the other side.
+Awkward situations and relationships.

 Excerpt from the book Horoscope Symbols by Robert Hand